Submitted on Tue 09 Nov 2021

 The most important thing to remember is that you have some awesome skills, and you could bring the employer a lot of value.
 If they don't recognise that in, you then it's their loss.
 Treat every interview as a learning experience.
 If you don't get the job then at least it’s a great practice run for the next interview.
 Do remember what answers worked, which answers didn't work and hone your technique for the next interview .
 Good luck!

-Thinking of changing jobs or aiming to expand your career then let’s start with a chat.
+Looking for job agencies or thinking of changing jobs or aiming to expand your career then let’s start with a chat.
 Call us today on (02) 8346 6700 and speak to a recruitment agency that knows your market.

 The Recruitment Company – Making people enjoy the recruitment experience again